Practical guide: when to use ChatGPT, Claude, or Perplexity

 1. Analyze the code and identify performance bottlenecks

-2. Refactor to best practices (DRY, separation of concerns)
+2. Refactor according to best practices (DRY, separation of concerns)

 4. Add inline comments to complex sections